yshah2021/Market-Timing-Agent/README.md

 The agent system demonstrates sophisticated market timing capabilities with intelligent entry/exit decisions, confidence-based filtering, and comprehensive risk management across 1,884+ trades.

+Note: This backtest does not reflect the full system because the screening agent was not included.
+The stocks used in this run were selected randomly and may not represent fundamentally strong or investable candidates.
+Therefore, the results should not be judged based on returns, since the test did not begin with quality-screened stocks.

 ## 🔧 Configuration

 ### Environment Variables